 Just a quick gardening post I’d like to share with you.

 I’ve been farting around in the yard for the past two weeks, impatiently waiting for things to look alive.
 I noticed earlier today that my Haskap berry plants survived my neglect last year, and are blossoming.

 Let’s try Thai today.
 SalaJai is a restaurant on Tranquille Road that offers Thai fare.
 I have to pick up a couple of items for the gardening season nearby and Salajai just happened to be in a handy location.
 Have you started anything garden-wise yet?
 I spy my neighbours have been diligently prepping and cleaning out their garden beds for the past couple of weeks.

 Here’s a quicky post while I’m in Merritt:

 I hope you all enjoyed the weekend.
 I know for some it was a long weekend, and some of you lucky ducks are still on your weekend.

-Queen India is another venue for Gas Stations Eats.
+Queen India is another venue for Gas Stations Eats (Click here for my other Gas Station Eats.)
 It’s located in Merritt, attached to the Esso Gas Station on Dewolf Way.
 Queen India’s proper given name is “Queen India Food 2 Go.”
 Despite the name, I choose to dine-in today and enjoy the view.